Setting up Python is a straightforward process. Here are step-by-step instructions to install Python on different platforms:

 f.
 Open the Terminal application.

-and press Enter to verify that Python is installed correctly.
+g.
+Type python or python3 and press Enter to verify that Python is installed correctly.
 You should see the Python version information.

 Linux

-.
+a.
+Most Linux distributions come with Python pre-installed.
+To check if Python is already installed, open the terminal and type python or python3.
 If Python is installed, you will see the Python version information.
 If not, follow the steps below to install Python using the package manager specific to your distribution.

 b.
 Ubuntu/Debian-based distributions: